-Now that sources have been identified, the idea is to use emission factors for fugitive air releases from the paint delivery system (tanks, pumps, compressors, valves, and fittings) and use a facility-wide materials accounting for the rest.
+Once the sources of release have been identified, the facility determines that the best method for estimating releases and transfers is to use emission factors for fugitive air releases from the paint delivery system (tanks, pumps, compressors, valves, and fittings) and use a facility-wide materials accounting for the rest.

-< If records exist for how much of the various materials were brought on site and used during the year, they can be used for the calculations.
+< If records exist for how much of the various materials were brought on-site and used during the year, they can be used for the calculations.
 Say that a certain job block of metal painting ends up with x kilograms of paint per piece.
 Since the paint solvents evaporate, x will be solid content.
 Based on the known composition of the paint, the amount of solvents that evaporated can be calculated.
 Knowing how much total paint was put into the batch means that the amount of waste solids can be calculated based on the actual amount that ended up on the metal pieces.